 The Canon imageCLASS MF242dw is a monochrome laser printer designed for small office use.
 Its cost-per-print is outstanding, thanks to its high page yields, and the drum unit is included in the toner cartridge, so you don't need to worry about replacing it separately.
 Also, it has a flatbed scanner, and you can extend the scanner lid's hinges to fit thicker materials like magazines or books to easily digitize them.
-Unfortunately, it lacks an automatic document feeder, which means you'll have to manually place each page onto the scanner.
+Unfortunately, its document printing quality is bad, and it lacks an automatic document feeder, which means you'll have to manually place each page onto the scanner.
 Additionally, we encountered issues while setting up the printer on a Windows PC, which made the installation process difficult, meaning we couldn't use the printer straight out of the box.

 Canon imageCLASS MF242dw is a terrible photo printer, as it wasn't designed for this use.
 Since it's a monochrome laser unit, it can't print in color, and its photos lack details due to the high contrast.